 Income earned for providing human resources (labor) in the market.
 Salaries are generally an annual amount paid monthly or bimonthly for a specified number of hours, usually 40 hours per week.

-Keeping your money to spend in the future.
+To keep money to spend in the future.

-Not spending on current consumption or taxes.
+Income not spent on current consumption or taxes.
 Saving involves giving up some current consumption for future consumption.